-Some smokers measure the temperature high on your smoking rig, this will give you a false sense of security when smoking your tuna, or any other proteins.
+Some smokers measure the temperature high on your smoking rig, this will give you a false sense of security when smoking fish.

-Quick Kitchen Tip: When smoking tuna or any other of your favorite meats, keep your meats as far from your fire box if you are using an offset cooker.
+Quick Kitchen Tip: When smoking fish or any other of your favorite meats, keep your meats as far from your fire box if you are using an offset cooker.

 This avoids your meat being affected by any temporary flare ups.
 This also gives you some space where you can place a liquid bath to keep your meats moist.

 Meats positioned away from the direct heat will cook more consistently throughout the smoking process.

 By now, you should have your fish smoking on the grill/smoker.